-I offer a 20-minute consultation at no charge.
+I offer a 10-minute phone consultation at no charge.
 If you want to discuss whether acupuncture is right for you, are hesitant about needles, or want to meet me first, this is your best option.

 At your first appointment, we will spend about 30-45 minutes collaborating about your healthcare needs.
 We will share your current condition, health history., medications, and other concerns.We will discuss information to help me understand your condition from a Chinese medicine perspective.
 I may do direct physical examination by feeling painful areas or looking at injury sites.
 Finally an examination of your pulses and tongue will complete the intake process and lead to a diagnosis and treatment plan.

 Treatments generally involve the use of 10 to 30 needles, depending on the condition, and last 20 to 30 minutes.
 A heat treatment called moxabustion may be employed while the needles are in or after their removal.
 During the treatment you may fall asleep or just lie still in a quiet state.

 Note- It is not absolutely necessary to use needles for treatment.
 I have a laser and an electrical stimulation device which can be used for children and adults alike.
 Both are very effective.

 Total time for subsequent treatments is around 1 hour.
 Cost $80.00